 Several supplements may help prevent or treat sinus headaches, either by reducing sinus inflammation, or by helping to ward off colds.
 (See Sinusitis for more details.)
 Because supplements may have side effects, or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.

-- Quercetin -- In test tubes, quercetin stops the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
-It’s often combined with bromelain, a supplement made from pineapples.
+- Quercetin.
+In test tubes, quercetin stops the production and release of histamine, which causes allergy symptoms, such as a runny nose and watery eyes.
+It is often combined with bromelain.
 However, there is not yet much evidence that quercetin would work the same way in humans.
 More studies are needed.
 Some people may prefer water-soluble forms of quercetin, such as hesperidin methyl chalcone (HMC) or quercetin chalcone.
 Quercetin may interact with certain medications, so ask your doctor before taking it.